 We’ll look at a couple of examples among the dozens, if not hundreds, of phony “giveaway” pages out there, as there are variants in their approach.

 All of of these “giveaway” pages will encourage you to like and share the page or photos they post.
 In many cases, the are really just funneling unsuspecting visitors to a bait-and-switch “sponsored offer” page.
-Take this page - called Freegiveawayiphone5 - for example.
+Take a page called Freegiveawayiphone5 - for example.
 They ask you to:

 Step 1) Like our facebook page http://www.facebook.com/freegiveawayiphone5 .